HIV and Specific Populations

 • In older people, signs of HIV may be mistaken for symptoms of aging or of age-related conditions.
 Consequently, testing to diagnose the condition may not include HIV testing.

 For these reasons, HIV is more likely to be diagnosed at an advanced stage in many older people.
-According to an HIV Surveillance Report from CDC, in 2021, 34% of people aged 55 and older in the U.S. already had late-stage HIV (AIDS) when they received a diagnosis.
+According to an HIV Surveillance Supplemental Report from CDC, in 2021, 34% of people aged 55 and older in the U.S. already had late-stage HIV (AIDS) when they received a diagnosis.
 That is, they received a diagnosis later in the course of their disease.

 Diagnosing HIV at a late stage also means a late start to treatment with HIV medicines and their benefits and possibly leads to more damage to the immune system.
 Studies have shown that delaying treatment can increase the chances that people with HIV will develop AIDS and other serious illnesses.
 Late start to HIV treatment also increases the chance of getting immune reconstitution syndrome, which can cause worsening of some infections when people with HIV and low CD4 cell counts begin taking HIV medicines.